Welcome from the Head of School

 Our academics are experts in their respective fields and have considerable research and policy experience.
 Our research is incredibly important to us and underpins everything we do.
 It's recognised on an international scale: our seven research centres are currently conducting influential studies across the discipline, with hubs in China and Malaysia, and having an impact on the decisions of policy makers around the world.

 A Nottingham economics graduate is highly sought after in the job market, and well-placed to progress to graduate study.
-The University is consistently named as one of the most targeted universities by Britain's leading graduate employers (The Graduate Market in 2013-2016, High Fliers Research) and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.
+The University of Nottingham is consistently one of the top choices for graduate recruitment among UK employers in the annual High Fliers report and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.

 Our alumni include Sir Clive Granger, who won a Nobel Prize for his contribution to the econometric analysis of time series data; Sir Andrew Witty, current CEO of GlaxoSmithKline; and Jeff Randall, a financial journalist who enjoyed a media career spanning more than three decades (including his own business and politics show with Sky News).